PeteGozz/slim/INSTALL.md

 Convenience Installable Archiver
 ---------------------------------

-Cmake has a tar ball archiver maker thingy...
+Cmake has an archive maker thingy...
 From the build directory::

     $ fakeroot cpack --config CPackConfig.cmake